forseti-security/forseti-security/_includes/docs/howto/deployment_prerequisites.md

 ### Enabling APIs

-First, you'll install and configure the gcloud command-line tool so you can enable required APIs:
+First, install and configure the gcloud command-line tool so you can enable required APIs:

   1. Download and install the [gcloud command-line tool](https://cloud.google.com/sdk/gcloud/).